arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-8.md

     aa.Select(f);
 ```

 That's interesting!
-We just discovered that `Map` is natively implemented by Linq's `Select`.
+We just discovered that `Map` is natively implemented by LINQ's `Select`.
 To see this clearly, in the calling site:

 ```csharp